ChristianSiegert/panoptikos/README.md

 * High memory usage on clients because images outside the visible screen area are not removed from the page.
 Possible browser crashes if browser runs out of memory.
 * Jerky scrolling because sometimes only high-resolution images can be used in previews.
-* There is no endless scrolling, you must click "Load more" all the time.
 * You can't switch between Reddit's "Hot", "New", "Controversial", "Top" sections.
 (Current default is "Hot".)

 ## Installing Panoptikos